Stoicism: Logic

 Chrysippus, the third leader of the Stoic school, wrote more than 300 books on logic.
 His works were lost, but an outline of his logical system may be reconstructed from fragments and testimony.

 For the Stoics, logic (logike) was the part of philosophy which examined reason (logos).
 To achieve a happy life—a life worth living—requires logical thought.
 The Stoics held that an understanding of ethics was impossible without logic.
 In the words of Inwood, the Stoics believed that:

 Logic helps a person see what is the case, reason effectively about practical affairs, stand his or her ground amid confusion, differentiate the certain from the probable, and so forth.

 To the Stoics, logic was a wide field of knowledge which included the study of language, grammar, rhetoric and epistemology.
 However, all of these fields were interrelated, and the Stoics developed their logic (or "dialectic") within the context of their theory of language and epistemology.

 The Stoic tradition of logic originated in the 4th-century BCE in a different school of philosophy known as the Megarian school.
 It was two dialecticians of this school, Diodorus Cronus and his pupil Philo, who developed their own theories of modalities and of conditional propositions.
 The founder of Stoicism, Zeno of Citium, studied under the Megarians, and he was said to have been a fellow pupil with Philo.

 However, the outstanding figure in the development of Stoic logic was Chrysippus of Soli (c.
 279 – c.
 206 BCE), the third head of the Stoic school.
-Chrysippus shaped much of Stoic logic as we know it, creating a system of propositional logic.
+Chrysippus shaped much of Stoic logic as it is now known, creating a system of propositional logic.
 The logical writings by Chrysippus are, however, almost entirely lost, instead his system has to be reconstructed from the partial and incomplete accounts preserved in the works of later authors.

 Assertibles

 The smallest unit in Stoic logic is an assertible (axiomata), a proposition which is either true or false and which either affirms or denies.
 Examples of assertibles include "it is night", "it is raining this afternoon", and "no one is walking."
-Assertibles have a truth-value such that they are only true or false depending on when it was expressed (e.g. the assertible "it is night" will only be true if it is true that it is night).
+Assertibles have a truth-value such that they are only true or false depending on when it was expressed (e.g. the assertible "it is night" will only be true at night).
 The Stoics catalogued these simple assertibles according to whether they are affirmative or negative, and whether they are definite or indefinite (or both).